vanillastatus/VanillaStatusApp/README.md

 ```
 react-native run-android
 ```
-It should spawn a react native packager and the development app should automatically be installed and started on your device or emulator.
+It should spawn a react native packager and the development app should automatically be installed.
+The cli will attempt to start the app on the emulator, but will not find it.
+It will need to be manually opened.

 >[*Make sure you have a device connected or an emulator running*](https://facebook.github.io/react-native/docs/getting-started.html#starting-the-android-virtual-device)